Rumyra/Pocket-Kitten/tutorial/tutorial.md

 [Gaia simulator add on](simulator.jpg)

-If this tab hasn't opened, you can load it from the menu; Tools -> Web Developer -> Firefox OS Simulator.
+If this tab hasn't opened, you can load it from the menu; **Tools -> Web Developer -> Firefox OS Simulator**.
 Go ahead and click on the 'Stopped' link… wait, what's this?
 Something's happening… Wahay!
 And we're simulating Firefox OS:

 [Preview of Gaia homescreen](OShomescreen.jpg)

 Slide the button to the unlock icon and have a look around.
 Click and hold to slide (or if you prefer keyboard shortcuts: On a Mac fn + rightarrow and fn + leftarrow, or home and end keys on Linux, can help you navigate).
-There are plenty of apps there already - one of my favourites is 'CrystalSkull', it's shiny :) *gets distracted*… sorry.
+There are plenty of apps there already - one of my favourites is **CrystalSkull**, it's shiny :) *gets distracted*… sorry.
 Must.
 Stop.
 Rotating.
 Skull.

 It's also worth bearing in mind at this point that Firefox OS and Gaia are still very much in development (as are most of the apps) and you can see on the simulator add-on screen that it's only in 'Alpha', so please bear with any glitches.